vbearn/TradeReportETL/README.md

 ## Architecture overview

-This ETL pipeline is made with product environment in mide, capable of handling large loads of data imports.
+This ETL pipeline is made with product environment in mind, capable of handling large loads of data imports.
 It is highly scalable and based on a microservice oriented architecture.
 Each step of the pipeline (Extract, Transform, Load) can be scaled out as needed, depending on the load levels of production environment.

 All asyncronous connections between services follow microservice-design best practices, including resiliency through retries, cachings, circuit breakers, and using message brokers.